Lyleregenwetter/DGM-Evaluation-Metrics/README.md

 Please cite our paper if you use this repo.
 Thanks!

 Regenwetter, L., Srivastava, A., Gutfreund, D., & Ahmed, F. (2023).
-Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design. arXiv preprint arXiv:2302.02913.
+Beyond statistical similarity: Rethinking metrics for deep generative models in engineering design.
+Computer-Aided Design, 165, 103609.

 Also check out the [Project page](http://decode.mit.edu/projects/metrics/).